ncatlab/nlab-content/pages/4/4/3/7/17344/content.md

   \,.
 $$

 This gives the structure maps.
 It only remains to see that from these maps the functor is already uniquely determined.
-Indeed, by definition the hom-space between non-consecutive spheres $StdSpheres(S^n, S^{n+k})$ is the smash product of the hom-spaces between the consecutive spheres,
+Indeed, by definition the hom-space between non-consecutive spheres $StdSpheres(S^n, S^{n+k})$ is the smash product of the hom-spaces between the consecutive spheres, for instance:

 $$
   \array{